lclem/lia/src/part1/Semantics.lagda.md

 if `p` does not occur in `props φ`.

 We can now formulate the invariance of the semantics.
-Intuitively, if two valuations `ϱ` and `ϱ'` agree (i.e., have the same value) on the propositions `props φ` occurring in `φ`, then the semantics is the same:
+Intuitively, if two valuations `ϱ` and `ϱ′` agree (i.e., have the same value) on the propositions `props φ` occurring in `φ`, then the semantics is the same:

 ```
 invariance : ∀ φ →
-  Agree ϱ ϱ' (props φ) →
+  Agree ϱ ϱ′ (props φ) →
   ------------------
-  ⟦ φ ⟧ ϱ ≡ ⟦ φ ⟧ ϱ'
+  ⟦ φ ⟧ ϱ ≡ ⟦ φ ⟧ ϱ′
 ```

 !exercise(#exercise:invariance)(`invariance`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Prove invariance of the semantics.
 *Hint*: Proceed by structural induction on formulas.
-In the variable case, use the assumption `Agree ϱ ϱ' (props φ)`.
+In the variable case, use the assumption `Agree ϱ ϱ′ (props φ)`.
-In the inductive cases, use the fact that if `ϱ` and `ϱ'` agree on their value on the propositions in `φ ∧ ψ`,
+In the inductive cases, use the fact that if `ϱ` and `ϱ′` agree on their value on the propositions in `φ ∧ ψ`,
 then they do so on `φ`, resp., `ψ`.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~